dotnet/csharpstandard/standard/expressions.md

     ;
 ```

 A *base_access* is used to access base class members that are hidden by similarly named members in the current class or struct.
-A *base_access* is permitted only in the *block* of an instance constructor, an instance method, an instance accessor ([§12.2.1](expressions.md#1221-general)), or a finalizer.
+A *base_access* is permitted only in the body of an instance constructor, an instance method, an instance accessor ([§12.2.1](expressions.md#1221-general)), or a finalizer.
 When `base.I` occurs in a class or struct, I shall denote a member of the base class of that class or struct.
 Likewise, when `base[E]` occurs in a class, an applicable indexer shall exist in the base class.

 At binding-time, *base_access* expressions of the form `base.I` and `base[E]` are evaluated exactly as if they were written `((B)this).I` and `((B)this)[E]`, where `B` is the base class of the class or struct in which the construct occurs.
 Thus, `base.I` and `base[E]` correspond to `this.I` and `this[E]`, except `this` is viewed as an instance of the base class.